danieltroger/webp-in-svg/README.md

 Example image gets reduced from 6.1MB to 785KB without any visible quality loss.

-GPT written probably super flawed but works in my one case test images.
+Mostly GPT written probably super flawed but works in my one case test images.

 Example usage: